Jsan2178/Data-science-analysis-project-por-MS.c/README.md

 # Data-science-analysis-project-por-MS.c
-A brief abstract and report of my Master's degree thesis project in regression Neural Network application to particle physics [See abstract](./Abstract_thesis_jordan_santillan.pdf).
+A [brief abstract and report](./Abstract_thesis_jordan_santillan.pdf) of my Master's degree thesis project in regression Neural Network application to particle physics.
 This project aims to analyze and predict a physical phenomenon called muon g-2 based on a new theory knowed as Supersimmetry as an extension of the Standard Model of particles, which is part of my thesis, any information about it please contact me to santillanjordan9@gmail.com, so I can provide my thesis to you or doi articles related to it, because this thesis isn't published yet.
 First to know:
 1. The main archive is ["Thesis_code_main.ipynb"](./thesis_code_rep_j), which is built on jupyter lab but can be implemented in another python kernel obviously just the scripts, not the notes of the notebook.